bbauska/Coursera-Bootstrap/README.md

     contents of this folder to a web server that hosts your website.

--   After verifying that the dist folder is built correctly, you can now do a git commit with the message \"NPM Scripts Part 2\"
+-   After verifying that the dist folder is built correctly, you can now do a git commit with the message "NPM Scripts Part 2"

 ### Conclusions